RohrsEngineering/webcamtest/README.md

-webcamtest
+# webcamtest

-Use getUserMedia to access camera through browser Obtain images and analyze the acquired spectrum Convert acquired spectrum to numeric/hex id
+- TODO: Use getUserMedia to access camera through browser
+- TODO: Obtain images and analyze the acquired spectrum
+- TODO: Convert acquired spectrum to numeric/hex id
-Save id to db and create id info page
+- TODO: Save id to db and create id info page